Bifidobacterium dentium: Oral cavity

 Scientists have shown that B. dentium can cause tooth decay in humans and so is considered an opportunistic cariogen.
 B. dentium is highly adapted for its niche in the human oral cavity.
 Its high tolerance to the acidic environment of the human mouth (pH 4.5) means B. dentium can sustain growth in the oral cavities, cause harm to the teeth, and break down sugars.
 Exposure to the full contents of ingested food means oral microbiota possess extensive catabolic ability for carbohydrates.
 B. dentium has a large glycobiome – a large number of genes allowing for the breakdown of sugars.
 Additionally, the B. dentium genome contains many genes for enzymes that assist in breaking down salivary glycoproteins.

 The genome of the B.dentium Bd1 strain consists of a circular chromosome of 2.64 million base pairs and it is one of the largest among bifidobacteria, with 2143 genes.
-It's genome shows few signs of recent horizontal gene transfer, suggesting adaptation through vertical evolution.
+Its genome shows few signs of recent horizontal gene transfer, suggesting adaptation through vertical evolution.
 The genome encodes numerous genes enabling survival in acidic environments (down to pH 4), as well as genes for adhesive structures, exoenzymes, and proteases that contribute to its cariogenic potential.